survivejs/webpack-book/manuscript/optimizing_build/04_analyzing_build_statistics.md

 ## Configuring Webpack

-In order to get suitable output we'll need to do a couple of tweaks to our configuration.
+In order to get suitable output, we'll need to do a couple of tweaks to our configuration.
 We'll need to enable two flags:

 * `--profile` to capture timing related information.
 * `--json` to make Webpack output those statistics we want.